 Criteria: A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions to prevent, or detect and correct, misstatements of the financial statements on a timely basis.
-Auditing standards define a material weakness as a deficiency, or combination of deficiencies, in internal control such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected, on a timely basis.
+Auditing standards

-Condition: One material and two significant audit adjustments were identified that resulted in significant changes to the Health and Human Services' financial statements.
+Condition: Material audit adjustments were identified that resulted in significant changes to the Health and Human Services' financial statements.